alhabibhasan/Telet/README.md

 # Telet
 An Open Source social networking app

-Telet is an open source social networking app that I am working on in my spare time.
+Telet is an open source social networking app that allows you do to the stuff the likes of Facebook and Twitter offer, but with 100% transparency.

 ## Why?